 The wrist lanyard special

-From the time we invented the defender line of, we have always looked at how to carry it and deploy it quickly.
+From the time we invented the defender line of self defense weapons, we have always looked at how to carry it and deploy it quickly.
 Early on, we developed the stand snap away lanyard, then many years later, we developed our first kydex holster neck rig.
 Then the person who was making them stopped and moved so that source went away.
 In the last year, I found a “Dr. Q”, as from 007 films.
 Dr. Q took up the challenge to develop another kydex holster, and he did that in spades.
 We now have both a neck rig and a clip version of the kydex holsters.
 The issue is these only work on the defender models with a digit capture hole.

 Dr. Q started designing systems to carry the defender.
 I told him about some of the militaries which use the defenders in combat operations; they took a picture for me as they had added a cord lanyard to their defenders.
 So, they can “frisk” a person with both hands, and the defender (on the cord lanyard) would “dangle” down off their wrist.
 I was not fond of this solution as an opponent could grab the “dangling” defender and pull you down.
 We needed a wrist lanyard that would “breakaway”; however, it would take a considerable tug to break apart.

 There are times when you want your defender in hand but need to “open a door, lift something into the car,” and you have to put your defender away.
 So, Dr. Q took up the challenge to design a lanyard that has the following qualities.

 1) Be adjustable to accommodate both large wrists and very small ones like you find on a child.

 2) Work like our current “snap” lanyard but have a far stronger force required to breakaway the defender.